-How was the resumption of the construction site organized with Franck Roy and what is your career path?
+How was the resumption of the work with Franck Roy organized and what is your background?

-After a professional baccalaureate in electronic systems and embedded systems, I quickly created my company in IT, which I have been running since 2013.
+After a professional baccalaureate in electronics and embedded systems, I quickly created my own company in IT, which I have been managing since 2013.
 WestInfo currently employs 21 people.
-During my first meeting with Franck Roy at the 2018 Nautic, we discussed at length his proposed sale.
-Then I went to visit the site in Marsilly.
-After 1 year of work with Franck on the takeover, the necessary team and the company's development project, the sale became official on November 4, 2019.
-I already have links with sailing, being from Les Sables d'Olonne where it is very present.
+During my first meeting with Franck Roy at the Nautic 2018, we discussed his sale project at length.
+I then went to visit the construction site in Marsilly.
+After 1 year of working with Franck on the takeover, the necessary team and the development project of the company, the sale became official on November 4, 2019.
+I already have links with sailing, as I come from Les Sables d'Olonne where it is very present.
 WestInfo also participated in the computer installation of Benjamin Dutreux's IMOCA.

-How is the recovery going from the point of view of the industrial tool and the staff?
+How is the recovery going from the point of view of the industrial tool and the personnel?

-The site moves from Marsilly to Achards in the Vendée.
+The yard moves from Marsilly to Les Achards in the Vendée.
 We are in the process of moving in.
-All boat tools and moulds are moved.
-The site is set up in an old wooden carpentry shop with pretty parquet floors, which fits in well with the identity of the site.
+All the tools and moulds of the boats are being moved.
+The shipyard is settling in an old carpentry, made of wood, with nice parquet floors, which fits well with the identity of the shipyard.
 Finding the right premises took time.
-From the point of view of the organization of the places, we start from the blank sheet of paper.
+From the point of view of the organization of the premises, we start from scratch.

-The move was necessary because the new team will rely on Romain Dana for the design office, a former Bénéteau employee, and Antoine Potier as workshop manager, both from Vendée.
-So it was easier.
-I will take care of the sales representative, assisted by a technical sales representative.
-In addition, there are 3 people in production, plus a recruitment planned for early 2020.
+The move was necessary because the new team will rely on Romain Dana for the design office, formerly of Bénéteau, and Antoine Potier as workshop manager, both from Vendée.
+It was therefore easier.
+I'll be in charge of sales, assisted by a technical-sales assistant.
+In addition to that, there are 3 people in production, plus a recruitment campaign planned for early 2020.

 What is your development strategy and what are your production objectives?

-Of the 208 boats sold since the yard's creation by Franck Roy, 90% have been sold in France.
-I want to find foreign customers.
-This is done through a network of dealers, even if we are obviously not sure how a group like Bénéteau works.
-It is necessary to find some passionate sailors for customers corresponding to the site.
+Out of the 208 boats sold since the creation of the yard by Franck Roy, 90% have been sold in France.
+I would like to go and find foreign customers.
+This will be done through a dealer network, even if we're obviously not familiar with the workings of a group like Bénéteau.
+We need to find a few sailing enthusiasts for customers who are suitable for the yard.
 The idea is not to make 30 boats a year.
-Today, we are building 10 of them in the best years, the objective is to double them in a few years.
+Today, we build 10 of them in the best years, the aim is to double that in a few years time.

 Franck Roy built some motor boats.
-Is it still relevant?
+Is it still in use today?

 I'm considering developing the engine range, but it's not a priority.
-Today we are already focusing on sailing boats and in the short term on the preparation of the Nautic.
+Today we're already concentrating on the sailing boats and in the short term on preparing the Nautic.